One of the best ways to prevent back pain is to keep your back muscles strong. Follow these steps to help protect your back and prevent back pain:

 Most people have back pain at some point in their lives.
 It’s one of the most common reasons people visit the doctor or nurse.
 People are more likely to experience back pain as they get older.

-Many people hurt their backs at work when they lift, push, or pull something too heavy.
-People may also be at risk for back pain if they:
+Many people hurt their backs at work when they lift, push, or pull something that's too heavy.
+You may also be at risk for back pain if you:

 - Have poor posture (don’t stand and sit up straight)